 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The binary code of each character is then obtained by browsing the tree from the root to the leaves and noting the path (0 or 1) to each node.
-The set of character-binary associations constitutes the dictionary.
+The binary code of a character is obtained by traversing the tree from the root to the leaf and noting the path (0 or 1) at each node.

 Example: DCODEMOI generates a tree where D and the O, present most often, will have a short code.
 'D = 00', 'O = 01', 'I = 111', 'M = 110', 'E = 101', 'C = 100', so 00100010010111001111 (20 bits)